dgatf/msrc_arduino/README.md

 (6) If using GPS
 (7) If using serial ESC and GPS
 (8) If using serial ESC or GPS
+(9) If using with Castle, use Arduino Micro.
+Pin 13 not available in Arduino Pro Micro

 ## 2. Receiver protocol